saurabhv749/jet-video-player/README.md

 To load external (non-embedded) subtitles, long press the 📁 file open action in the bottom bar.
 The first time you do that, you will be offered to select root video folder to enable automatic loading of external subtitles.

-💡📺 Because of [limitations on Android TV](https://github.com/moneytoo/Player/issues/248#issuecomment-1019565204), Just Player is also able to open subtitle files from external file managers.
-You can open video file from your file manager, then return back and also  open subtitle file in Just Player.
+💡📺 Because of [limitations on Android TV](https://github.com/moneytoo/Player/issues/248#issuecomment-1019565204), Jet Player is also able to open subtitle files from external file managers.
+You can open video file from your file manager, then return back and also  open subtitle file in Jet Player.
 Subtitle will be available in the last selected video.

-Just Player is also able to detect some subtitle files when accessing videos over HTTP/HTTPS.
-Just use the [same naming](https://github.com/moneytoo/Player/issues/173) for video files as well as subtitles (e.g. `video.mkv` and `video.srt`).
+Jet Player is also able to detect some subtitle files when accessing videos over HTTP/HTTPS.
+Jet use the [same naming](https://github.com/moneytoo/Player/issues/173) for video files as well as subtitles (e.g. `video.mkv` and `video.srt`).

 ### How do I change subtitle font, size or color?